aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Getting started

 1. Clone this repo and create a new branch for you or your pair.
-1. Create an `index.js` file so you can run your program with `node index`.
+1. You'll be working in `index.js` (once you start adding functionality, you can run your app with `npm start`)

 ## MVP